 -- button find out more

-6. A designer must provide all high resolution images (if they exist for any kind of sliders, banners etc.) in a separate folder
+A designer must provide all used icons and all high resolution images (if they exist for any kind of sliders, banners etc.) in a separate folder.

-7. For all elements that have alternative visual states (like active, inactive, blocked, mouse-over etc.) a designer must include graphic representation of how these elements should look like for each particular state (it is related to buttons, navigation elements etc.)
+For all the elements that have alternative visual states (like active, inactive, blocked, mouse-over etc.) a designer must include a graphic representation of how these elements should look like for each particular state (it is related to buttons, navigation elements etc.).

-9. For all animations that a front-end developer needs to create (like flashes, or pop-ups etc.) a designer should describe them in an additional readme file.
+For all animations that a front-end developer needs to create (like flashes, or pop-ups etc.), a designer should describe them in an additional readme file.

-Any front-end developer who gets such a design file will be happy to work with it.
-Moreover it will save plenty of communication and management time (from 10 to 30% of overall work time) when working with a particular view/web page/mobile screen.
+Any front-end developer who gets a design file like this will be happy to work with it.
+Moreover, it will save plenty of communication and management time (from 10% to 30% of overall work time) when working with a particular view/web page/mobile screen.